Adaptive energy reference for machine-learning models of the electronic density of states: Results

 where, $\Tilde{X}_A$ represents the distribution of excitations obtained from the predicted DOS of structure $A$ and $X_A$ is derived from the corresponding quantum chemical calculation.

-With the exception of the Ga$_x$As$_{1-x}$ dataset, three different energy references, $\mathrm{V_H}$, $\mathrm{E_F}$, and the optimizable energy reference, were employed for each dataset and their results were compared against one another.
-For the Ga$_x$As$_{1-x}$ dataset, the $\mathrm{V_H}$ energy reference was not employed due to the wide range of Fermi levels relative to $\mathrm{V_H}$, at around 24 eV.
-In order to truncate the DOS energy range at 3 eV above the maximum Fermi Level, the DOS energy range would extend up to 27 eV above the Fermi level for certain structures.
-Such a wide energy range exceeds the maximum eigenenergy calculated for some structures resulting in an unphysical behaviour, whereby the DOS decays quickly to zero at high energy levels for those structures due to a limitation in the number of bands calculated.
-Thus, aside from the Ga$_x$As$_{1-x}$ dataset, a total of 6 different models were trained for each dataset and their performance on the DOS RMSE on the test set are shown in Table \ref{tab:DOSRMSE}.
-As the adaptive reference provides the best performance on the secondary quantities for both MLPs and linear models, only the results for the MLPs are shown in Table \ref{tab:SecondaryRMSE} while that of the linear models are shown in the Supporting Information.
+With the exception of the Ga$_x$As$_{1-x}$ dataset, three different energy references, $V_\mathrm{H}$, $E_{\mathrm{F}}$, and the optimizable energy reference, were employed for each dataset and their results were compared against one another.
+For the Ga$_x$As$_{1-x}$ dataset, the $V_\mathrm{H}$ energy reference was not employed due to the wide range of Fermi levels relative to $V_\mathrm{H}$, at around 24 eV.
+To truncate the DOS energy range at 3 eV above the maximum Fermi level, the DOS energy range would extend up to 27 eV above the Fermi level for certain structures.
+Such a wide energy range exceeds the maximum eigenenergy calculated for some structures resulting in an unphysical behavior, whereby the DOS decays quickly to zero at high energy levels for those structures due to a limitation in the number of bands calculated.
+Thus, aside from the Ga$_x$As$_{1-x}$ dataset, a total of six different models were trained for each dataset and their performance on the DOS RMSE on the test set are shown in Table \ref{tab:DOSRMSE}.
+As the adaptive reference provides the best performance on the secondary quantities for both MLPs and linear models, only the results for the MLPs are shown in Table \ref{tab:SecondaryRMSE} while that of the linear models are shown in Sec.
+V of the Supplemental Material.